-The seaside pier is perhaps the most iconic symbol of the British holiday resort and for many of us it is the epitome of excursions to the seaside.
+The seaside pier is perhaps the most iconic symbol of the British holiday resort.
 Despite the massive losses in the 20th century – through fire, the power of the sea and neglect – we still have more seaside piers around our coast than any other country in the world.

 Piers continue to enthral and entertain visitors in resorts up and down the land; you can try angling, catch a steamer, take in a show, feast on fish ‘n’ chips, play the slot machines, experience the thrill of fairground rides or simply relax in a deckchair and watch the world go by.

 1. North Pier, Blackpool, Grade II

 In the 1920s and 30s thousands of factory workers used to arrive on special excursion trains and head for Blackpool’s piers.
 They offered every kind of attraction including open-air dancing, roller skating, speedboats, diving displays, hypnotists and even a boxing kangaroo.

 North Pier, the oldest, still has a theatre where entertainers such as Frankie Vaughan, Morecambe & Wise and Des O’Connor used to appear twice nightly throughout the summer.
 It was the birthplace of Sooty the Bear, whom Harry Corbett bought from a stall in 1947 for just 7/- (35p).